aamolgote/ngSimpleImageUpload/README.md

 * Drag and drop images to upload images
 * Drag drop or select files through HTML Input file type
 * Customize UI to accomodate app specific drag and drop implementation
+* Demo app leverages bootstrap, but this can be replaced with any other as well e.g. Foundation.
 * .....

 ### Version